 a weekly deep-dive into traditionally radical Talmud with SVARA

 Join SVARA for a semester of Queer Talmud goodness specifically designed for folks who are new(er) to SVARA’s approach to Talmud study and want to learn in a queer-normative space!
-The learning is rigorous, yet the bet midrash environment is warm and supportive.
+The learning is rigorous, *and* the bet midrash environment is warm and supportive.
 Students are strongly encouraged to bring their real-life experiences to bear on the text and to share openly in a space that models queer culture and radical inclusion.

 We’ll study a section of the Talmud in the *original language* (with no translations!) with a focus on skill-building (learning how to learn), the radical nature of the Jewish tradition, and the cultivation of Talmud study as a spiritual practice.
 Each weekly session will combine chevruta learning (learning in pairs) and collective unpacking of the text in shiur.

-This learning experience is for folks who:
+This learning space is for folks who:

 We will pair you up with a partner in advance of the first session!